wallarm/docker-wallarm-node/README.md

 By default, the container fails if one with that name exists already.
 To avoid it use the environment variable `DEPLOY_FORCE=true`.

 ```
-docker run -d -v /etc/wallarm/license.key -e DEPLOY_USER="deploy@example.com" -e DEPLOY_PASSWORD="very_secret" -e NGINX_BACKEND=93.184.216.34 wallarm/node
+docker run -d -e DEPLOY_USER="deploy@example.com" -e DEPLOY_PASSWORD="very_secret" -e NGINX_BACKEND=93.184.216.34 wallarm/node
 ```

 #### 2. Using the known node credentials

 To access the Wallarm Cloud each node uses its `uuid` and `secret` credentials.
 You can pass them into the environment variables `NODE_UUID` and `NODE_SECRET`.
+You also need to pass license.key into container.

 ```
 docker run -d -v /etc/wallarm/license.key -e "NODE_UUID=00000000-0000-0000-0000-000000000000" -e NODE_SECRET="0000000000000000000000000000000000000000000000000000000000000000" -e NGINX_BACKEND=93.184.216.34 wallarm/node